×

 Freight factoring terms, rates, and qualifications

-Before signing any factoring agreement, make sure you understand the fine print and what freight factoring will cost you.
+Before signing an agreement with a factoring company, make sure you understand the fine print and what freight factoring will cost you.

 Rates